Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 ## A Deeper Look on Language: Hockett's Design Features

 In the 1960s, American linguist Charles Hockett proposed 16 ["design features"](https://abacus.bates.edu/acad/depts/biobook/Hockett.htm) to distinguish human language from animal communication.
-The highlighted ones below (with my paraphrasing) are what I found most interesting and relevant to recommender systems:
+The <span style="background-color: #FFC31B">highlighted</span> ones below (with my paraphrasing) are what I found most interesting and relevant to recommender systems:

 1. Vocal-auditory channel: Communication must occur through some medium that transmits a message from the communicator to the receiver.
 (Note: Hockett's emphasis on vocal communication is now outdated, overlooking sign languages.)
 2. Broadcast transmission and directional reception: Message is transmitted in all directions, yet the receiver can tell from where the message came.
 (Without knowing who's communicating with us from where, we can't communicate back.)